-Also, pure vegetarians can eat shojin ryori (traditional Buddhist temple cuisine) without any problem and these meals are likely to be among the most elaborate and interesting vegetarian meals you’ve ever had.
+In addition, vegans and pescatarians can eat shojin ryori (traditional Buddhist temple cuisine) without any problem and these meals are likely to be among the most elaborate and interesting vegetarian meals you’ve ever had.
+See my separate page on Vegan Kyoto for more info and a list of recommended Kyoto vegan restaurants.

-The following is a list of some of my favorite vegetarian restaurants in Kyoto:
+The following is a list of some of my favorite vegetarian restaurants in Kyoto.
+Where gluten-free and vegan dishes are available, I note that as well.

 - Falafel Garden